How do you make maths easy?

 5. Be Excited when They Get it Right!

 Be sure to acknowledge those moments when the lightbulb goes off and when your child "gets it".
 Pause and revel in the joy of learning.
 Expressing this excitement and joy with your kids will help them to develop a lifelong love of learning!

 Whether we are teaching in a classroom or at the kitchen table, we have aspirations for our kids and their education, including making lessons fun and memorable!
 Share some of your favourite tips to make maths fun!

 No matter how small, celebrate improvements.
 Acknowledging progress along the way is just as important as reaching the end goal of maths mastery.
 A simple "way to go" goes a long way.
 Accolades are best when you can frame it around your child and not as a judgement from the teacher or parent.
 Some easy phrases to incorporate are "You did it!" or "You got it!"
 Even better link it to a specific concept or task.

 Example: "Outstanding!
 You were able to correctly compute 36 facts on today's maths drill.
 That is 5 more than earlier this week!"

-Whether your student achieves mastery on the very first worksheet or later in a lesson, celebrate it!
-Each student is unique and so is their journey to maths mastery.
-For a large task, such as mastering the multiplication facts, a pat on the back and a "well done" may be suitable for one student.
-While a special meal, treat or prize may be in order for a student to who took several months to achieve the same goal.
-In all instances, celebrate mastery so that your student feels the fulfillment and joy of learning.
+Whether your child achieves mastery on the very first worksheet or later in a lesson, celebrate it!
+Each child is unique and so is their journey to maths mastery.
+For a large task, such as mastering the multiplication facts, a pat on the back and a "well done" may be suitable for one child.
+While a special meal, treat or prize may be in order for a child who took several months to achieve the same goal.
+In all instances, celebrate mastery so that your child feels the fulfilment and joy of learning.